I love random encounter tables, as a concise way to describe an area and its inhabitants.

 (2) You need to adjust the encounter tables.
 Otherwise, if there is no response and random encounters continue unchanged, then the characters can use this tactic to bleed out the lairs in a controlled manner.
 This is even more work.

-I confess I used random encounters as an unending source of monsters in the past.
+I confess I often use random encounters as an unending source of monsters.
 Convenience first.
 Maybe add a few more pallets to the lair, to make up for it.

 1-2 troglodytes -- renewing sacred wall drawings to ward off spirits [total 4]